About

 I believe the best tools are built by people who actually use them.
 That's why I write about my experiments in public—failures included.
 The AI landscape changes weekly, and the only way to keep up is to ship things, break them, and learn.

 Want to collaborate or just chat?
-Email me or find me on Twitter.
+Email me hello@mhdo.website .